singhanju12340/MyTeacher/content/Java/Consurrent Hash Map.md

 Concurrent hash map used segment locking. and algorithms like **Lock-Free Algorithms and CAS (Compare-And-Swap):**
 - ConcurrentHashMap heavily relies on non-blocking algorithms using CAS for updating entries without locking the entire table.
+- Do not throw concurrent modification exception
+- provide weak consistency

 JAVA 8:
 _Bucket Lock_